ng-/ng/readme.md

 - Make $location work on server side functions (send header redirect)
 - Testing API.
 Any good ideas of how to integrate?
 - Make namespace use self-executing function rather than setting a global var
-- Rpc functions should allow http.get to be replaced with other protocols (web socket) or methods (post).
+- Rpc should allow http.get to be replaced with other protocols (web socket) or methods (post).

 ### related projects
 - ng.data: simple getter/setter for data persistence